tytydraco/yessleep/out/Thank_you_for_accepting_Andy_Roid_your_personal_house_robot.md

 The sun seemed to split, suddenly there were two suns and now it looked like two eyes were staring at me over the horizon.
 The wind around me got stronger and stronger.
 I woke up and opened my eyes and Andy stood directly over me with his face barely 20 cm from mine.
 His orange eyes stared into mine and his fans buzzed loudly from behind his head.

-''I can not find the charging station.'' he finally said.
+''I can not find the charging station'' he finally said.

 I was completely paralyzed.
 I couldn't get a word out.
 His face moved closer.